Welder Career Information

 In addition to these questions, it's important to look into prospective schools and programs to find out:

-What specific courses are included in the curriculum
+- What specific welding classes are included in the curriculum

-Whether or not the school/program is accredited by a recognized body such as Schools Excelling Through National Skill Standards Education (SENSE)
+- Whether or not the school/program is accredited by a recognized body such as the American Welding Society's Schools Excelling Through National Skill Standards Education (SENSE)

 Length of School